microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

     }
 	````

-	The modified *foreach* block calls *FetchAttributes* to fetch the metadata for the blob.
+	The modified foreach block calls *FetchAttributes* to fetch the metadata for the blob.
 Then it extracts the computer-generated description from the metadata and adds it to the BlobInfo object passed to the view.

-	Now save your changes and close HomeController.cs.
+	Now save your changes and close **HomeController.cs**.

 1. Use Visual Studio's **Debug -> Start Without Debugging** command (or press **Ctrl+F5**) to launch the application in your browser.
 Upload a few images from this lab's "resources/photos" folder as you did before.